jonnor/ESC-CNN-microcontroller/report/report.md

 Privacy, GDPR
 => this thesis
--->

 Sound is everywhere around us, and a rich source of information about our surroundings.
 We use sound explicitly to communicate when we talk

-## Environmental noise

-Noise is unwanted sound.
-Environmental

-transportation.
-Cars, railroads, aeroplanes construction.
-Drilling, cutting machinery

-The sum of all the noise is referred to as Environmental noise.

-Environmental noise is the summary of noise pollution from all sources, such as transportation, construction, industry and recreational activities.

-(road, railroad, airplanes)

 In addition to long-term sources there may also be short-term or intermitted.